shadmanrakib/raycaster/README.md

 ## Learnings

 Using this much trignometry was quite fun, but it would have been easier to implement the caster with less of it it.
-We can define a camera plane to implicitly define the field of view.
 To calculate the distance, we really only need to know how much the length of the ray increases whenever one of the components increases by 1.
-We can use this fact by determining which side the intersection occurs on, and, then, use the corresponding component.This might help reduce floating point errors, which were quite dissatisfying.
+We can use this fact by determining which side the intersection occurs on, and, then, use the corresponding component.
+This might help reduce floating point errors, which were quite dissatisfying.